 Notice that these regulations do not specify when you must destroy data, only state the minimum amount of time you must retain it.
 As long as you can guarantee that your research records are secure, you can keep them indefinitely.
 Of course, practical considerations of storage space may make this impossible.
 When research records are to be destroyed instead of stored securely, you should remember to protect your participants’ confidentiality throughout the process.
 Paper records should be shredded and recycled, instead of carelessly tossed in the garbage.
 Records stored on a computer hard drive should then be erased using commercial software applications designed to remove all data from the storage device.
 Seek IT solutions if needed.

-All submissions should be sent to email@example.com which is managed by the HSRC co-chairs, Dr. Jim Sells (Counseling) or Dr. Jennifer Ripley (Psychology).
+All submissions should be sent to email@example.com which is managed by the HSRC co-chairs, Dr. Jim Sells and Dr. Jennifer Ripley.